ryukirisame/learnSystemDesign/DNS.md

-3. Types of DNS servers, Example of each type of DNS server, who manages each DNS servers

-7. Caching, TTL

 # What is DNS?
 Every single computer (or server) on the internet is identified by their IP address (e.g., `142.250.182.110` for Google).
 When one computer wants to communicate with another, it uses the destination’s IP address to connect to it.